matomatical/memograph/README.md

 * Create some .mg directories
   (or see [memograph-decks](https://github.com/matomatical/memograph-decks)).

+Should work on macOS, Android (Termux), Arch Linux, and probably elsewhere.

 ## Usage

 Call the program with `python3 -m mg <options>` (or use an alias `mg`).